BFGoodrich: History

+Logotype used at mid-century, but still used on Silvertown legacy bias-ply tire product line.

 Founded by Dr. Benjamin Franklin Goodrich in 1870, the B.F.
 Goodrich Company, later known as BFGoodrich, was among the first rubber tire manufacturers to be located west of the Appalachian mountain range.
 In the previous year, Goodrich had purchased the Hudson River Rubber Company.
 Based in Akron, Ohio, the BFGoodrich Company began as a manufacturer of rubberized hoses, which were sold mostly as firehoses.
 The company also produced rubberized belts, similar to those used on modern vehicles as serpentine belts (fan belt).
 As the company grew, it began to manufacture pneumatic bicycle tires, eventually leading to the production of pneumatic automobile tires in 1896, making BFGoodrich the first company in the United States to manufacture this type of tire.

 BFGoodrich was not the only tire manufacturer in the United States at the turn of the 20th century.
 Among its competitors were Goodyear, Firestone, General and Uniroyal.
 Due to extensive research and scientific methods, such as tire wear evaluation and longevity testing, BFGoodrich was at the leading edge of the industry.
 Ford Motor Company, then owned by Henry Ford, chose BFGoodrich tires to be fitted in the new Model A Ford in 1903.
 That same year, the Model A, equipped with the tires, became the first car to cross the United States from east to west.
 This event made BFGoodrich a household name.

 The Goodrich Corporation, formerly called B.F.
 Goodrich Company, stopped making tires in 1988 and sold the business and the B.F.
 Goodrich name to Michelin.
 Although Michelin purchased the rights and many of the factories of B.F.
 Goodrich within the United States, the Goodrich factories continued tire production under the parent company, Michelin.
 As of 2023 there are only two (2) of the B.F.
 Goodrich factories in operations producing tires, while still working under the original B.F.
 Goodrich name.
 These last two factory locations are Tuscaloosa, Alabama and Woodburn, Indiana.